kleineluka/premonition/README.md

 ## Supported Settings 🕯️

-Using Premonition requires passing a `CompilerSettings` object.
+Using Premonition requires passing a `ProcessorSettings` object.
 This object contains the following settings:

 - `shaderNameType`: Determines how the new shader will be named.
 You can choose between `Timestamp`, `Custom`, or `Random`.
 - `addCompilerComments`: Adds comments about the compilation process to the generated shader.